 Case 3: Eco-Concrete

 Building breakwater is a common method for sea defense.
 The breakwaters at the entrance of the North Sea Channel at IJmuiden, The Netherlands protect the hinterland against wave attack.
 The breakwaters consist of regularly placed 2x2m concrete blocks.
-The picture below shows the substaintial concrete blocks.
+The picture below shows the substantial concrete blocks.
 The blocks surfaces, and cracks and spaces between these blocks are habitats for a diversity of marine flora and fauna like algae, insects, crabs, shellfish, fish and birds.
 Because of this, it is important that after renovation of the breakwaters, the ecological system will recover quickly.
 The new method is using Concrete blocks with eco-friendly toppings.
 The surfaces of these blocks have various textures and geometric shapes, which stimulate fast and diverse colonization by macro-algae and macro-fauna.